-The Saturday victory over Cape Verde at Namboole that secure a second successive qualification to the tournament means that the popularity of the Pearl of Africa is increasingly growing from her famous and God-given mountain gorilla safaris to becoming regional and continental football giants.
+The Saturday victory over Cape Verde at Namboole in Afcon 2019, Uganda secured a second successive qualification to the tournament.
+The popularity of Uganda, the Pearl of Africa, is increasingly growing from her famous and God-given talents to becoming regional and continental football giants.

 The cranes secured a second successive qualification for the continent’s premium football competition after seeing off Cape Verde at Mandela national stadium Namboole following a 1-0 win thanks to striker Patrick Kaddu’s late second half header.